joncoop/lab-pc-setup-script/README.md

 ## How to use

 Download the script to the computer to set up.
+Edit the configuration section as necessary.
 Then right-click on the script and select "Run as administrator".

 ## Fun fact